nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 users can view the results of past elections and vote in current elections.
-You must query election data by making REST requests to the [elections API](https://hscc4cfe8be7.docs.apiary.io). **Note that your app must be able to display the election data from other chapters,
+You must query election data by making REST requests to the [elections API](https://hscc4cfe8be7.docs.apiary.io). **Note that your app must be able to display the election data from other chapters, including the results of elections**.
-<span style="text-decoration:
-underline">including the results of elections</span>**.
 Any data you get back from the API is guaranteed to be properly formatted, so this should not be a problem.
-Additionally, you are only able to modify the election data of elections that were created with your
+Additionally, you are only able to modify the election data of elections that were created with your [API key](https://hscc4cfe8be7.docs.apiary.io/#introduction/requesting-a-key).
-[API key](https://hscc4cfe8be7.docs.apiary.io/#introduction/requesting-a-key).
 All other election data returned from the API is read-only.